muk-it/muk_docs/muk_rest/faqs/faqs.md

 As long as the same session is used, the correct database is automatically selected.

+So before the OAuth authorization check for the database by sending `/api/database?db=mydatabasename`to the server.

 ## Why do I get the an error with the code: insecure_transport_protocol?

 By default, the API does not allow access over an insecure connection.